wcgordon1/wcgordon1/README.md

 ## Some other sites:
 - These don't have open repos. just kind of fun to build.
--
+If you want to look, I guess ask.
+Code isn't very good.

 ### Indie Affiliate
 - <a href="https://indieaffiliate.io/" target="_blank">Indie Affiliate</a>